Home

 Some closing thoughts

 I wonder if Erik Veum, visiting his family in Norway in 1921, was aware of the various twists and turns that led his parents from Løten and Elverum to Hamar and then to Nes.
 If Oline’s mind was still sharp at 90, did she impart any family knowledge to her son and granddaughters?
 If so, it is lost to time.
 We are left only with fragments gleaned from the historical record.
-Fortunately, Erik’s forbearers – particularly some in his mother’s line – had the kind of status that leaves a trail.
+Fortunately, Erik’s forbears – particularly some in his mother’s line – had the kind of status that leaves a trail.
 This was not the case with Erik’s wife Bertha’s family, which was of humbler origin.
 I turn to them in the next post.

 The Glomma River in Elverum